fastogt/overlaymax/README.md

 # backend
 - Overlay solution for dynamic updates

-Football overlay:
+# Football overlay:
 ![Use Cases](https://raw.githubusercontent.com/fastogt/overlaymax/master/docs/images/football_overlay.png)

 How to use:
-- Press apply when overlay ready
+- Press apply when overlay is ready
 - Copy bottom view link
 - Insert this link into OBS/FastoCloud as browser source